This module weighs 25% of your GCSE grade and will be examined with a 50-mark paper that lasts 1 hour.

 To learn more about the Aeneid, you could also take this free OU introductory course online.
 These Open University courses are rigorous and very engaging, and you can even earn a certificate!

 For a deeper understanding of the text itself, I highly recommend Stanford University's full podcast on the Aeneid.
 In this set of lectures from Susanna Braund's course, "Virgil's Aeneid: Anatomy of a Classic", you will gain an excellent understanding of both text and context.
-If you want to stay focused on the OCR syllabus, then start with the introduction and the commentary to book 6.
+If you want to stay focused on the OCR syllabus, then start with the introduction and the commentary to Book 1.

 Massolit:

 You can ask your school if they have a Massolit subscription.
 If your school does not have a subscription, I highly recommend you take a look at it and consider the investment - you can start with a 7 day free trial.
-Once you are all set up, here are the 2 main courses you should cover:
+Once you are all set up, you can watch this course to help you understand the background of the story:

 Virgil: Aeneid by Prof. Llewelyn Morgan of Oxford University